 Day 2 preview

-Action Tuesday, 30th May will get more thrilling, with the following competitions and rounds being played:
+The action on Tuesday 30th May will get more thrilling, with the following competitions and rounds being played:

-- Men’s and Women’s Singles Qualification Groups: match 3
+- Men’s and Women’s Singles Qualification Groups: Match 3

-- Men’s and Women’s Doubles Qualification Rounds: rounds 2 & 3
+- Men’s and Women’s Doubles Qualification Rounds: Rounds 2 & 3

 - Men’s and Women’s Singles Preliminary Round

-- Men’s and Women’s Doubles Main Draw: round 1
+- Men’s and Women’s Doubles Main Draw: Round 1

 * Cover photo: ITTF